The 18 Best Non-Alcoholic Beers Actually Worth Sipping In Dry July

 DETAILS

-• The Peroni taste you love, but without the booze.
+• The Peroni taste you love without the alcoholic content

-Peroni is about as famous as a beer brand gets, but while you’ve probably enjoyed more than your fair share at weddings and backyard BBQs, the Italian outfit also brews a tasty booze-free beer.
-As crisp and refreshing as you’d hope for, the Peroni Libera 0.0% is perfect for when you’ve got a big day tomorrow.
+Peroni is about as famous as a beer brand gets, and while you’ve probably enjoyed more than your fair share at weddings and backyard BBQs, the Italian outfit also brews a tasty booze-free beer.
+As crisp and refreshing as you’d hope for, the Peroni Libera 0.0% is perfect for when you’ve got a big day on the cards.

 Heineken 0.0%